Accident and Emergency Services

 They are particularly useful during the wait after calling the hospital’s Accident and Emergency hotline or the ambulance services.
 Ambulance arrival typically takes a few minutes, depending on the location and traffic situation, and that is when first aid skills come in handy.

 However, in situations like drowning, it is crucial to pull the victim out from the water first before calling for emergency services.

 Below are some common medical emergencies and what you can do to help in a situation while waiting for the ambulance to arrive.

 - Road Accident

-Home accidents happen even in the safest of spaces, and often involve children or older adults.
-The truth is, despite your best efforts in keeping the home environment safe, you can’t prevent accidents from happening.
+Home accidents can happen even in the safest of spaces, and often involve children or older adults.
+It is important to understand that despite your best efforts in keeping the home environment safe, accidents could still happen.